Why Leaving Chopsticks In Bowl Is An Insult- Plus The Top 11 Tips On Asian Chopstick Etiquette In 2021

 Why Leaving Chopsticks in a Bowl Is Rude and Not Good Practice?

-A few of the interesting cultural practices in the world are the noisy slurping of noodles by the Chinese; the strict pedestrian crossing guidelines by the Germans; the use of vodka to welcome your friends in Russia; and the strictly-no-tipping-rule in Korea.
+A few of the interesting cultural practices in the world are the noisy slurping of noodles by the Chinese; the rigorous pedestrian crossing guidelines by the Germans; the use of vodka to say hello or welcome your friends in Russia; and the strictly-no-tipping-rule in Korea.

 Now, Asian culture, particularly the Japanese culture, has rich practices that are strictly followed by the citizens.
 One of them is the proper etiquette in using chopsticks.
 As much as you love Japanese food, you also have to love and follow their strict beliefs in using chopsticks while eating.